-In the claypot, besides chicken wings, there were pork belly, skin, intestines, squid, tau pok etc tenderised by stewing for hours in a full bodied broth flavoured with fermented red yam.
+In the claypot, besides chicken wings, there were pork belly, skin, intestines, squid, tau pok etc tenderised by stewing for hours in a full bodied broth flavoured with nam yu (fermented bean curd).
 Charlie's version is milder than how my grandmother made it, but it has that unique blend of flavours which I have not tasted for a very, very long time.

 Charlie is passionate about Peranakan food - it's in his DNA - his mum, a Peranakan lady, is an accomplished Peranakan chef at home and in restaurants.
 Every day, Charlie will go to the wet market and personally hand pick the ingredients for his stall, just like mum or dad at home.
 Often, when he comes across something nice, a rare fruit in season or a special fish, he will have it for the stall.
 So, there will often be surprise dishes depending on what Charlie spotted at the market, just like at home 😃